5 min read By Mike VanVickle

 For triple-net lease structures, this creates a practical question about how to share information with tenants and how to coordinate any energy conservation measures the audit identifies.
 We typically recommend a tenant communication plan as part of the engagement, because tenants who understand the BPS context tend to cooperate with audit access requests and any disruption associated with measure implementation.

 A property manager at a 95,000 square foot Class B office building in Beaverton came to us in early 2026.
-The building was originally constructed in 1998, had a forced-air HVAC system that had been partially upgraded in 2014, and a building automation system that was mostly stuck on its original sequences.
-Tenant complaints about temperature were common but manageable.
+The building was originally constructed in 1998, had a forced-air HVAC system that had been partially upgraded in 2014, and a building automation system that was mostly stuck on its original programming from two decades earlier.
+Tenant complaints about temperature control were common but manageable.
 The owners had assumed the building was reasonably efficient because of the 2014 partial upgrade.

 The flat audit fee at the 75,000-100,000 sq ft bracket was $13,500.
-Energy Trust of Oregon at $0.85 per sq ft put $80,750 of potential incentive money on the table — meaning the audit fee was covered roughly six times over, with substantial dollars left to fund actual measure implementation.
+Energy Trust of Oregon at $0.85 per sq ft put $80,750 of potential incentive money on the table—meaning the audit fee was covered roughly six times over, with substantial dollars remaining to fund actual measure implementation.

 That’s not an unusual outcome for a Class B Oregon office building.
 In our experience the buildings that look “fine” from the outside often have the largest energy conservation opportunities, because the maintenance and upgrade history hasn’t kept up with the building’s actual energy waste patterns.